wrightben/math/NYSE/README.md

 Buy and hold strategies do not exploit the volatility that happens within a year.

 Purchase additional shares when the market price is below the price paid.
 Sell all shares when the market price is above the price paid.
 Use cycles of 2%.
 Or *lower* if your position supports it.
-Try to buy and sell once every month.
+Try to buy and sell at least once every month.

 ----